 Untangle work with Workplace

 From informing everyone about the return to the office to adopting a hybrid way of working, Workplace makes work more simple.

 If you're finding yourself deluged with emails, you're not alone.
 The average office worker spends 4.1 hours checking work emails each day.
 That's over 20 hours a week and more than 1,000 hours a year.
 And, more often than not, they're not even relevant to the task at hand.

-That's why organisations are increasingly looking at other ways to communicate more effectively and efficiently.
+That's why leaders are increasingly looking at other methods of business communication that are more effectively and efficient.
 Collaboration software which integrates with tools that people already use is helping to shape the future of business.
 Here's why.

 Rise of the remote workforce

 With an increasing number of workplaces offering flexible and mobile working, it's becoming more important for employers to equip their staff with the right tools for when they're not physically in the office.